Learn ➜ Material Health GuidesCoatings Guide

 The healthiest non stick cookware is a seasoned cast iron or carbon steel skillet, or a stainless steel pan with some kind of cooking fat in it.

-If you are specifically looking for a true non stick coating that doesn’t require oil or fat, a lead- and cadmium- free enameled cookware would be the next healthiest choice, as it doesn’t have as many mystery ingredients as ceramic non-stick coatings do.
-Finally, avoiding cookware made with PFAS or nanoparticles is the best.
+If you are specifically looking for a true non stick coating, enameled cookware would be the next healthiest choice, as it doesn’t have as many mystery ingredients as “ceramic” non-stick coatings do.
+If it meets Prop 65 requirements, you know it is free of heavy metals that leach into your food, or tested to be minuscule (1/1,000th of the daily limit of exposure.)

 Is there a safe non stick fry pan?